Luandro-com/luandro-com-server/README.md

 mv albavieira.com.br sitiodoastronauta.com.br
 ```

 Inside the `sitiodoastronauta.com.br` folder `mv .env.example .env` and edit the necessary fields.

 If you have a backup of existing Wordpress site add the files to `wp-app` and the sql dump file to `wp-data`.
 That will start the project from the backup automatically.

+Finally when everything is ready run `docker-compose up -d`.
+And voila!